Scholarships

 Academic Scholarships

-All applicants are automatically considered for an Academic Scholarship, and decisions are based on performance in the normal assessments and interview.
-We have a broad understanding of outstanding academic ability, though all academic scholars exhibit a genuine thirst for learning and a passion for a variety of subject areas.
+All applicants are automatically considered for an Academic Scholarship, and decisions are based on performance in the admissions assessments and the interview.
+We have a broad understanding of outstanding academic ability and potential, though all academic scholars exhibit a genuine thirst for learning and a passion for a variety of subject areas.

 academic ScholarshipS at 16+ entry

-In addition, as a result of a generous legacy, we annually award the Maddock Exhibition to female 16+ applicants seeking to study science at A Level who show exceptional promise and potential.
-The Exhibition carries a value of £1000 for the first year of a pupil’s A Level course.
+In addition, thanks to a generous legacy gift, we award the Maddock Exhibition each year to a female 16+ applicant with exceptional promise and potential in science or STEM subjects at A Level.
+The award also carries a value of £1,000 for the first year of the Sixth Form.

 Co-Curricular Scholarships